 Instructions

-- Add the coconut cream to a sauce pan.
-Heat the over low heat until melted.
-Add coconut milk and heavy cream and heat until simmering (do not boil).
+- Add 15 ounce can cream of coconut to a sauce pan.
+Heat it over low heat until melted.
+Add 14 ounce can coconut milk and 14 ounce heavy cream and heat until it is simmering (do not boil).
 Set aside until ready to use.

 For Small Cakes:

 - Wrap the bottom of each ring mold with a piece of aluminum foil and spray with nonstick spray.
-Fill each mold 3/4 full and bake on a sheet pan at 375 degrees F for 12 minutes.
+Fill each mold 3/4 full and bake on a sheet pan at 375º F for 12 minutes.
 Cakes should rise and fall when cooked.
-Using a fork, poke a few holes in the top of each cake then ladle 6 to 8 ounces of coconut milk on top of each cake should absorb all the milk add more milk if necessary .
+Using a fork, poke a few holes in the top of each cake, then ladle 6 to 8 ounces of coconut milk on top of each cake.
+It should absorb all the milk; add more milk if necessary .
 Refrigerate overnight or at least 3 hours.

 - When ready to plate, carefully remove foil while tilting cake slightly sideways without letting it slide out.
 Slide it onto a plate and remove the ring mold garnish with whipped cream, toasted coconut and your favorite fruit sauce with berries.
 Makes five to six individual cakes.